Hiking the Camino de Santiago

 OPT OUT OPPORTUNITIES

 Throughout the six days of our Camino experience walkers are encouraged to monitor and manage their energy and participation.
-Though the itinerary is centered around hiking the Camino each day for the distances listed, opt outs are available approximately every two hours.
-Based on our locations, our bus and one of our guides may take opt out hikers to visit points of interest that lie within a short distance from our Camino route.
-They will not, however, be transported to the hotel until the end of that day’s walk when opt out walkers rendezvous with full walk hikers for a return to our hotel.
+Though the itinerary is centered around hiking the Camino each day for the distances listed, opt outs are available approximately every two hours, depending upon road access to the trail.
+Opt out walkers will not, however, be transported to the hotel until the end of the day’s walk when opt out walkers rendezvous with full walk hikers for a return to our hotel.

 The plan and timing will fluctuate each day according to the route and opportunities along the route.
 For example, some lunches will be boxed lunches, others may be taken together in local restaurants along the way before the end of walk rendezvous for that day.